Joaquin Castro: Tenure

 In July 2020, following House Foreign Affairs Committee chairperson Eliot Engel's defeat for reelection, Castro declared his candidacy for chair.
 The other candidates were the eventually victorious Gregory Meeks and Brad Sherman, who had defeated former chairperson Howard Berman in a 2012 primary.

 On January 12, 2021, Castro was named an impeachment manager (prosecutor) for Trump's second impeachment trial.

 Castro was among the 46 Democrats who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.

-Castro votes with President Joe Biden's stated position 100% of the time, according to FiveThirtyEight analysis completed in January 2023.
+Castro voted with President Joe Biden's stated position 100% of the time, according to FiveThirtyEight analysis completed in January 2023.

+During the second Trump administration, Castro has been instrumental in releasing improperly-detained migrant children and their families from the Dilley concentration camp.
+Castro publicizes the plights of sympathetic detainees and visits them in the camp.
+His activities shame immigration authorities into releasing the detainees and publicize the inhumane conditions in the camp.
+Castro's first visit was in January 2026, helping secure the release of Liam Conejo Ramos whom he accompanied back home.
+Many more relatives of detainees contact Castro for help than he can assist.
+He noted that many of these people had contacted their own Congressional representatives and received no reply.

+He was critical of President Trump's threats against Iranian civilization in April 2026.

+In May 2026, he wrote a letter to Secretary of State Marco Rubio asking him to confirm Israel's possession of nuclear weapons.